dereuromark/cakephp-queue/docs/README.md

 ## Tips for Development

 ### Using QueueTransport
-Instead of manually adding job every time you want to send mail you can use existing code ond change only EmailTransport and Email configurations in ```app.php```
+Instead of manually adding job every time you want to send mail you can use existing code ond change only EmailTransport and Email configurations in `app.php`.
 ```PHP
 'EmailTransport' => [
         'default' => [